Updated: Sep 14

 To be fair, that is a very valid question and it shows that our population at least cares about being sustainable.
 However, there are many determining factors which contributes to the successful implementation of renewable energy in Trinidad and Tobago.
-Honestly, we have real things to see about if we really want that to work.
-We starting from scratch here, so lemme hit you the real scene…
+Honestly, we have real things to see if we really want that to work.
+We start from scratch here, so stay tuned…

 What is Renewable Energy?